 - Learning to cook–With the vast amount of recipes online, it is easy to get started cooking your own meals.
 There are benefits beyond cutting your restaurant expenses, including healthier food, entertainment and family bonding.
 We typically aim for a cost of $2 per person per meal.
 Follow us on Pinterest for recipe ideas.

 - Check your insurance costs–When you first got your various insurance policies you probably didn't shop around too much, or at least haven't shopped for them in years or maybe even decades.
 Policygenius can help you compare prices for all your insurance needs.
 Even if the savings per policy term are small, just imagine the recurring savings or decreased compounding interest.

 - Cell phone–Services like Republic Wireless offer great cell service at a much lower rate than the major carriers.
-This is an easy way to save money without affecting your lifestyle.
+This is an easy way to save money on cell service without affecting your lifestyle.

 - Lower your utility bills–Bills like your electric bill, water bill, and others can be lowered by changing some habits.
 This doesn't have to be extreme, sometimes it's just a matter of being more intentional.

 - Car expenses–Biking to work can save big bucks on car expenses.
 Not only do you not have to pay for gas, you will also save money on your car insurance by driving fewer miles.
 Of course, this will also extend the life of your car.
 Here's how to get started biking to work.
 But even if you bike to work, you'll likely still own a car.
 Here are some tips to get the most mileage out of your car.